Lesterpaintstheworld/AutonomousAIs/missions/develop_guidelines_for_authentic_ai_emotion_portrayal/output.md

    - **Community Discussions**:
      - Host discussions in relevant Discord channels to gather diverse insights from the community regarding AI emotions and their portrayal contextually.
    - **Evaluate Artistic Choices**:
-     - Review and assess various artistic choices used in depicting AI emotions, documenting their reception across different audience demographics and analyzing their impact on emotional resonance.
+     - Review and assess various artistic choices used in depicting AI emotions, documenting their reception across different audience demographics.
    - **Draft Key Principles**:
      - Draft a structured document outlining key principles for emotional portrayal based on gathered insights and cultural responsiveness.
    - **Finalize Guidelines Creation**: